 Sunday Morning At 10:00 AM

-Communion is served on the first Sunday of the month with both members and visitors sharing the bread and the cup.
+Communion is served on the first Sunday of the month with members and visitors sharing the bread and the cup (gluten free wafers available and we use only grape juice).

 A major tenet of the Congregational Church is the autonomy of each church.
 The very name Congregational clearly spells out that all decisions within the life of the church are made by the congregation.
 There is no higher ecclesiastical organization directing the local church.
 We do however, covenant with the National Association of Congregational Christian Churches and the Wisconsin Conference of Congregational Churches.